Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

 The multi-function tiller handle is designed to operate single-handed for complete ease in steering, tilting, throttle control, stopping and shifting.
 Operating this outboard is almost effortless.

-Mercury 20 HP models are built with a few exclusive features to give you the best all-round performance, such as a multifunction tiller, vibration-absorbing wishbone mounts, auto-ratchet tilt with 6 manual positions.
+Mercury 20 HP models are built with a few exclusive features to give you the best all-around performance, such as a multifunction tiller, vibration-absorbing wishbone mounts, auto-ratchet tilt with 6 manual positions.

 The electric start is quick and efficient with a no-primer button and a 3-position choke to simplify the process as well as improve the rate at which the engine warms up.